 As you can see, the Giant Horse looks capable of eating three normal ones for breakfast.
 How are we going to catch and tame a beast that big?

 First of all, you want to get close enough to the Giant Horse without spooking it.
 If it gets scared, it can run a good distance away.
-So make sure you've packed some stealth boosting food of equipment to improve your chances.
+So make sure you've packed some stealth-boosting food or equipment to improve your chances.
 Another option is to try scaling a tree and then paragliding onto its back.

 Breath of the Wild draws us in to Hyrule with gorgeous graphics, but how does it measure up to the original?
 Check out how far Link has come in this amazing vid: